Skip to main content

 Like most anything in life, succeeding in journalism means taking risks and stepping out of your comfort zone.
 If you want a good story, you have to get out there (leave your room) and talk to people.

-This page titled 5.3: Amanda MacDonald '12 is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.3: Amanda MacDonald '12 is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation